-- Transporting calcium and potassium across cell membranes2
+- Transporting calcium and potassium across cell membranes3

-Over time, a magnesium deficiency can be detrimental to the health of your bones and heart.
-It may also lead to unstable blood sugar levels.3
+Over time, a magnesium deficiency has the potential to be detrimental to the health of your bones and your heart.
+It may also lead to muscle spasms and unstable blood sugar levels.4

-To prevent the development of any unnecessary health problems, it’s important to make sure your body has adequate magnesium levels.
+To prevent the development of any unnecessary health problems, it’s important to talk to your doctor about your magnesium levels and make sure your body gets an adequate magnesium intake.

-Unfortunately, determining whether or not you’re magnesium deficient can be a bit tricky.
+Unfortunately, determining whether or not your diet is deficient in magnesium can be a bit tricky.
 Blood tests are often used to assess low magnesium symptoms, but the scientific community generally agrees that they aren’t the most reliable indicator.
-Part of this is due to the fact that only 1 percent of your body’s magnesium is stored in the blood.4
+Part of this is due to the fact that only 1 percent of your body’s magnesium is stored in the blood.5

-So, how can you tell if you have a magnesium deficiency?
+So, how can you tell if you’re magnesium deficient?
 You can start by doing a little of your own detective work.
 Here are some of the most common low magnesium symptoms:

 - Loss of appetite